 The term ‘stand-in’ suggests a temporary replacement, an understudy or avatar filling in for an absent lead.
 Recently the vulnerability of bodies has been brought into sharp focus for us all.
 As we step back into the physical and social world after an enforced period of separation, how might we have changed?
 Who, or what, will we choose to present to others?
 This air of uncertainty about interactions in the world we share cannot help but permeate artists’ studios today, but this concern has a long history that predates the contemporary moment.

-This group exhibition of figurative painting from the Zabludowicz Collection features artists from across different generations, including seminal figures and important new voices.
-The artists are linked by the deployment of autobiographical elements and a cast of characters to meditate on the act of painting and the construction of images and narrative.
-Rather than depicting exterior appearances, the artists brought together here mine interior psychological spaces.
-Formal experimentation in composition and the use of materials is bound up with the deconstruction of the body into parts: as hollow vessels, mask-like layers or a jumble of gestures.
-Sabotaging the idea of a singular self or fixed identity, this group of paintings look at bodies from the inside out.
+The exhibition recognises the diversity of approaches found in figurative painting today, from work that overtly quotes art historical styles to work that is more closely linked to observation and realism, and work that moves towards abstraction.
+Rather than simply depicting exterior appearances, the artists brought together here map interior psychological spaces.
+Their work shows the sheer exuberance, imagination and humour with which artists continue to reimagine themselves and others via paint.
+Formal experimentation in composition and the use of materials often leads to the deconstruction of the body into parts: hollow vessels, mask-like layers and bundles of gestures.
+Sabotaging the idea of a singular self or fixed identity, this group of paintings looks at bodies from the inside out.